SokolAnn/BenchmarkCards/BenchmarkCards/⭐timechara.md

 **Interpretation**: Scores reflect the ability of LLMs to maintain character identity across specified time points.

-**Baseline Results**: Baseline results indicate significant variability in character hallucination rates among different LLMs with some achieving above 90% consistency in ideal scenarios.
+**Baseline Results**: While some LLMs achieve above 90% consistency in ideal scenarios, the most critical finding is that LLMs produce incorrect responses to temporally/spatially grounded questions more than 50% of the time, highlighting substantial limitations in temporal reasoning.

 **Validation**: Manually annotated results confirmed via human evaluation showing alignment with outputs.